ManageIQ/manageiq-documentation/installing_on_kubernetes/_topics/migrate_from_appliance.md

         $ oc edit secret app-secrets

-4. Find the orchestrator pod and start a debug session into it.
-Keep this running in the background...

-        $ oc get pods -o name | grep orchestrator
-        $ oc debug pod/orchestrator-123456abcd-789ef

-5. Temporarily prevent the orchestrator from starting by adding the following to the deployment:
+4. Temporarily hijack the orchestrator by adding the following to the deployment:

-        $ oc edit deployment/orchestrator

-        spec:
-          template:
-            spec:
-              nodeSelector:
-                kubernetes.io/hostname: nope

-6. Delete the old replica set, the new one will sit in "pending" state.
+        $ kubectl patch deployment orchestrator -p '{"spec":{"template":{"spec":{"containers":[{"name":"orchestrator","command":["sleep", "1d"]}]}}}}'

+5. Shell into the orchestrator container:

-        $ oc delete replicaset.apps/orchestrator-123456abcd
+        $ oc rsh deploy/orchestrator

-7. Back in the debug pod from step 4:

         $ cd /var/www/miq/vmdb
         $ source ./container_env
         $ DISABLE_DATABASE_ENVIRONMENT_CHECK=1 rake db:drop db:create

-8. `oc rsh` into the database pod and restore the database backup
+6. `oc rsh` into the database pod and restore the database backup

         $ cd /var/lib/pgsql
         # --- download your backup here ---
-        $ pg_restore -d vmdb_production <your_backup_file>
+        $ pg_restore -v -d vmdb_production <your_backup_file>
         $ rm -f <your_backup_file>
         $ exit

-9. Back in the debug pod from step 4:
+7. Back in orchestrator pod from step 5:

         $ rake db:migrate
         $ exit

-10. Delete the node selector that we added above `oc edit deployment/orchestrator` removing:
+8. Delete the orchestrator deployment to remove the command override that we added above:

-        spec:
-          template:
-            spec:
-              nodeSelector:

-11. Delete the pending orchestrator deployment

-        $ oc delete replicaset.apps/orchestrator-98765cba
+        $ kubectl delete deployment orchestrator

 Done!
 The orchestrator will start deploying the rest of the pods required to run the application.